nfisher23/nickolasfisher.com/content/blog/How-to-Make-Sequential-API-Calls-and-Merge-the-Results-In-Spring-Boot-Webflux.md

 The source code for this article [can be found on Github](https://github.com/nfisher23/reactive-programming-webflux/tree/master/api-calls-and-resilience).

-In reactive programming, it&#39;s a game of callbacks.
+In reactive programming, it's a game of callbacks.
 In the vast majority of cases, you will want to defer all of your I/O operations to the library you are using \[typically, netty, under the hood\], and stay focused on setting up the flow so that the right functions are invoked in the right order.
 Sometimes you will want to make calls in parallel, sometimes you need data from a previous call or operation available in order to invoke that right function.

 The key to coordinating operations like this is to defer to the [various operations on Mono](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Mono.html), or in the streaming case, [those on flux](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html).
 This post is focused on a very specific need: